 The Foundation for Advancing Alcohol Responsibility supports the efforts of law enforcement and prosecutors to effectively identify and prosecute suspected DUI offenders.
-In an effort to deter offenders from refusing to submit to a chemical test (and therefore, avoid prosecution), Responsibility.org supports criminalizing test refusal.
+In an effort to deter offenders from refusing to submit to a chemical test (and therefore, avoid prosecution), Responsibility.org supports criminalizing breath test refusal.
 The penalties for test refusal should be more punitive than those for a DUI conviction.
+We also support the use of electronic warrant systems and No Refusal programs to ensure the timely obtainment of warrants in instances where a blood draw is required.